 Go Inspire Go is the brainchild of Toan Lam, one of the most passionate, positive people I’ve had the honor of working with.
 You can’t not be inspired after you hear his story.
 So let’s get started.

-A few months ago, GIG’s Chief Inspirator Toan Lam had a “crazy” idea.
-What if we highlighted 50 of the most amazing stories across 50 states to inspire the whole country to act?
-Turns out, it’s not such a “crazy” idea after all.
+Chief Inspirator Toan Lam had a “crazy” idea.
+What if we highlighted 50 amazing stories across 50 states?
+Turns out, it’s not so “crazy” after all.

 Look around and you will see everyday heroes who use their power to help other people.
 We want to hear about them!